 Concrete wall and ceiling surfaces have limited architectural detail and are largely bare of decoration.
 Other than three sculptures and metalwork by Lee Lawrie, the planned decoration consisted of mural projects and patterning stenciled directly on the main ceilings.
 What resulted is a dramatically austere building interior that highlights the architect’s superbly articulated spaces and sense of proportion and scale.

 Goodhue’s final design is not easy to categorize.
-The domed interior with its cross axial corridors feels neo-classical, but massing of exterior shapes reflects the interior arrangement of space in a manner that is fundamentally modern.
-Initial ideas for the library exterior reflected a Beaux Arts influence and the Hope Street facade bears traces of that style with its pronounced entablature and sculpture-topped pilasters punctuating the high windowed wall.
+The domed interior with its cross-axial corridors feels neo-classical, but the massing of exterior shapes reflects the interior arrangement of space in a manner that is fundamentally modern.
+Initial ideas for the library exterior reflected a Beaux-Arts influence and the Hope Street facade bears traces of that style with its pronounced entablature and sculpture-topped pilasters punctuating the high windowed wall.

 This 1925 photograph taken in the midst of construction catches those dual aspects.
 The raw concrete surfaces could not be more brutally new, yet the whole sits in 1920‘s downtown like a time traveler from a far more ancient time and place.